Aminocd/slate/source/index.html.md

-id | The ID of the store review store-id | The ID of the store that the store review relates to comment | The written content of the review score | A score between 0 and 10 (inclusive) by the store reviewer user-name | The user name of the store review author user-avatar-url | The URL of the store review author's avatar created-at | The time and date when the store review was created
+id | The ID of the store review store-id | The ID of the store that the store review relates to comment | The written content of the review score | A score between 0 and 5 (inclusive) by the store reviewer.
+If error is generated, it may state that the maximum allowed value is 10, because the API multiplies the user inputted value by two before submitting it to the database user-name | The user name of the store review author user-avatar-url | The URL of the store review author's avatar created-at | The time and date when the store review was created